ioBroker/ioBroker.docs/docs/en/admin/instances.md

 In multihost systems, the instances of all hosts are managed by the master's admin.
 The information on which host this instance is located is in the ***Server*** column

-If a host is selected in the header, this button only shows the instances installed there.
+If a host is selected in the header, this button can only be used to display the instances installed there.

 ![The available hosts](../../de/admin/media/ADMIN_Instanzen_hosts.png)